imtiyazhariyani/cnn-model/README.md

 ## **Testing the Existing Model Trained using the Oligodendrocyte Cells**

-Download the test dataset (unseen data from oligodendrocyte cells) from [here] and then run the python script below.
+Using the test dataset - final_test.csv (unseen data from oligodendrocyte cells), run the python script below.

      python main_test.py